← Resources

 """Report execution outcome to CueAPI."""

-response = requests.post(
+response = httpx.post(

 f"https://api.cueapi.ai/v1/executions/{execution_id}/outcome",